 Below is a list of suggestions to help you make the most of your experience at the West Vancouver Fire Festival.

 TIP #1: Be careful around the fires, especially if participating in the fire jumping or if you have young children.
 It can be fun, but fires can be dangerous so jump at your own risk!
 As it so happens, a lady tripped a couple of years ago and burned her hand and had to be taken to hospital.
 It also seems that at least a couple of people sprain their ankles each year.
-Good thing St. John’s Ambulance attendants are on hand to assist!
+It’s a good thing St. John’s Ambulance attendants are usually on hand to assist!

 TIP #3: You’ll increase your chances of finding parking if you arrive early, but you’ll also likely find the place quite bare.
 Most people don’t start arriving until later in the evening, and that’s when things get interesting.